 Even using room-temperature ingredients can help you to get the pancakes right.
 If you’ve been using very cold ingredients that are fresh out of the fridge, then you might want to try to mix it up.

 Avoid mixing your batter too much and you should be able to keep your pancakes from turning out too dense.
-This will help you to keep the batter in the right state so that the pancakes will turn out fluffy and light.
+This will help you to keep the batter in the right state so they turn out fluffy and light.

 Knowing about the common reasons why pancakes turn out dense will make a difference.
-You should be able to troubleshoot and figure out where you went wrong when making the pancakes.
+You should be able to troubleshoot and figure out where you went wrong during the process.

 If you already made pancakes that are dense, then you won’t be able to save them.
 You can either choose to eat them as they are or you can throw them out and try to make a fresh batch.